Best Medicare Advantage Plans in New York (2026)

 Our Methodology: How We Ranked New York's Best Medicare Advantage Plans

-• Star Ratings (40%): CMS star ratings measure plan quality across categories like care effectiveness, customer service and member satisfaction.
-The Overall Star Rating combines both Part C (medical coverage) and Part D (prescription drug) ratings on a scale from 1 to 5 stars.
-Top-rated plans earn better scores in our analysis.
+Star Ratings (40%): CMS star ratings measure plan performance on care quality, customer service and member satisfaction on a 1-to-5 scale.
+The Overall Star Rating combines Part C and Part D scores.
+Higher-rated plans score better.

 This scoring system helps you compare plans objectively while accounting for what matters most: what you'll pay and the quality of care you'll receive.